| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 many thousands of visitors have entered their messages of peace

+and friendship.
 One of Sochi’s elder statesmen who attended the ceremony

 and joined us for refreshments in the museum was Albert Churkin,